Population Research UK - Skills Development for Managing Longitudinal Data for Sharing

 Population Research UK (PRUK) is a new national resource designed to maximise the use of, and benefits from, UK longitudinal population studies across social, economic and biomedical science.
 Population Research UK is funded by the UK Research and Innovation (UKRI) Infrastructure Fund.

 ESRC and MRC, part of UK Research and Innovation (UKRI), commissioned activities to inform and help address some critical challenges and opportunities facing the LPS community in preparation of the PRUK launch.
-They invited a proposal from the UK Data Service to expand and enhance current training provision for LPS data resource management for sharing, with reference to the funders’ Research Data Policies.
+They invited a proposal from the UK Data Service to expand and enhance the current training provision for LPS data resource management for sharing, with reference to the funders’ Research Data Policies.

 Project members